What Comes After Harm? Mapping Reparative Actions in AI through Justice Frameworks: Conclusion

 \section{Conclusion}

-This paper introduces a taxonomy of AI harm reparation and applies it to a large-scale analysis of post-incident responses.
-The taxonomy structures reparative actions into four stages, providing a lens to examine how harm is acknowledged, addressed, remedied, and potentially transformed over time.
-Our analysis highlights not only the uneven distribution of reparative efforts but also the limitations of current responses in delivering meaningful redress.
-Drawing on theories of corrective justice, we argue that most existing responses fall short of punitive, restorative, or transformative ideals.
-Rather than treating reparation as a discrete or one-time intervention, we call for a more sustained and systemic approach.
-This includes designing mechanisms that support affected communities, hold powerful actors accountable, and ensure accountability in carrying out law and policy.
+This paper introduces a taxonomy of AI harm reparative actions and applies it to a large-scale analysis of post-incident responses.
+The taxonomy traces how harm is acknowledged, addressed, remedied, and, in some cases, transformed over time.
+Our findings reveal the uneven distribution of reparative efforts and the limits of current responses in achieving meaningful redress.
+We argue for more systemic approaches that center affected communities, integrate third-party oversight, and tie commitments to enforceable accountability.